appijumbo/CSC/README.md

 ####Choosing a dynamic or static website - Wordpress or Jekyll
 It was clear that the site would need to interact with users, thus on the face of it a dynamic website was required.
 However it was unclear if a complete Wordpress or Jekyll site would be best.
 Wordpress is well established and has a customer facing platform so initially the site was developed with Wordpress in mind.

-Wishing to keep code focused, I decided to convert a static site first, then convert it to Wordpress following a similar process to this one https://www.youtube.com/watch?v=OQY3dNHLt1I&list=PLy9vu-vJXycs8KaJyKBwsZG86nlmMD4_N&index=1
+Wishing to keep code focused, a static site was built first, then convert it to Wordpress following a similar process to this one https://www.youtube.com/watch?v=OQY3dNHLt1I&list=PLy9vu-vJXycs8KaJyKBwsZG86nlmMD4_N&index=1

-I then built the site as a static see https://github.com/appijumbo/ToastStatic/tree/gh-pages
+The static site built was https://github.com/appijumbo/ToastStatic/tree/gh-pages

 ####Wordpress design
 (including Meetup Corner)